richardjorge84/deep_learning_time_series/README.md

 # deep_learning_time_series
-This is an example of a deep learning algorithm
+This code is a basic approach to fit time series values with deep learning.